Ask Jean: Face Wipes Without the Sting?

 Dear Alice, Yes, yes, and yes: Yes, I agree, I get the same weird stinging feeling from most wipes; yes, the fragrance, the preservatives, the chemicals that make them stay preternaturally wet for months on end, and God knows what else doubtlessly contribute to the ugh-now-I-have-to-wash-my-face-anyway feeling that accompanies their use; and yes, there are fantastic, non-toxic, non-stinging alternatives.

-So prepare for a slightly-crunchy-paper feel, but know that embedded in the cloth is the best coconut oil for skin on the planet*, and that said oil will take your makeup off—and then some.
+So prepare for a slightly-crunchy-paper feel, but know that embedded in the cloth is some of the best coconut oil for skin on the planet, and that said oil will take your makeup off—and then some.
 You’ll wipe, say, your lashes, to get off liner and mascara; all of it will not come off on the first swipe, but don’t be tempted to go in and press much harder.
 The second light swipe will dissolve everything.
 Sort of how you swipe nail polish once, nothing much happens, and then it all comes off on the second swipe.

 RMS Beauty Small Deluxe Raw Coconut Creamgoop, $18